 As the Company Commander (nominative), Bravo Company, Allied Forces North Battalion (USA NATO), Captain Wallace provided administrative and Title 10 support to Soldiers spanning six locations across four countries; and concurrently served as the USA National Support Element Commander, Allied Forces- Heidelberg (NATO), for Navy, Air Force, and Marine Service Members.
 Within seven months, CPT Wallace rebranded his Company transforming it from the worst to among the best within the brigade through the systematic implementation of practices and policies which improved training, communication, and collaboration by 20%.
 Orchestrating with Sister Service to obtain administrative control over Navy, Air Force, and Marine members within his area, CPT Wallace set the standard for dispersed companies through 95% readiness support ratings.
-Given his distinguishable relationship with senior national representatives (SNRs), CPT Wallace led the team directly supporting the general officers, ambassadors, senior executive service members, and commanders attending the Senior Army Leaders Meeting; orchestrated with Europe Command (EUCOM) and U.S. Army Europe (USAEUR), the Joint NATO CBRN Center of Excellence (COE), and U.S. Embassy at Prague to establish the first US Soldier in the Czech Republic; and performed the pre-coordination efforts to assign the first Soldiers to the Joint NATO IED COE in Slovakia and United Nation’s EUROCORPS in France.
+Given his distinguishable relationship with senior national representatives (SNRs), CPT Wallace led the team directly supporting general officers, ambassadors, senior executive service members, and commanders attending the Senior Army Leaders Meeting.
+During his tenure, CPT Wallace orchestrated with Europe Command (EUCOM) and U.S. Army Europe (USAEUR), the Joint NATO CBRN Center of Excellence (COE), and U.S. Embassy at Prague to establish the first US Soldier in the Czech Republic; and performed the pre-coordination efforts to assign the first Soldiers to the Joint NATO IED COE in Slovakia and United Nation’s EUROCORPS in France.
 Junior to his peers by five years in rank, CPT Wallace directly supported a Lieutenant General, 6 Army Colonels, and 6 SNRs at a removed location for 33-months impeccably as his transparency and strive for unified actions enhanced partner nation relations by 50%.
 When tasked to deactivate his Company, support the concurrent deactivation of Allied Forces-Heidelberg, and vacate prior to the Heidelberg Garrison closing, CPT Wallace collectedly transferred authority of outstations, turned in organizational equipment and facilities, and directly worked with EUCOM and USAEUR on personnel moves.

 As the first military Deputy of Intelligence/Operations (nominative), USA NATO, Captain Wallace coordinated anti-terrorism and force protection support for over 3,000 Soldiers and Civilians at 34 locations across 12 countries.
-CPT Wallace enhance theater support operations and deployment support teams 10% by revising, coordinating, and synchronizing directorate actions and establishing the first Strategic Planning Off-Site Meeting to ensure strategic guidance’s, quality of life, and operational challenges were properly addressed by command teams.
+CPT Wallace also enhanced theater support operations and deployment support teams 10% by revising, coordinating, and synchronizing directorate actions and establishing the first Strategic Planning Off-Site Meeting to ensure strategic guidance’s, quality of life, and operational challenges were properly addressed by command teams.

 Dates Served: 2007-2009